ShenZheng2000/starter-hugo-academic/content/publication/EES/index.md

 ---
-title: "TODO"
+title: "Efficient Ensemble Sparse Convolutional Neural Networks with Dynamic Batch Size"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Yuxiong Wu
-- Shiyu Jiang
-- Changjie Lu
+- Liwei Wang
 - Gaurav Gupta

 # Author notes (optional)